james-stevens/handshake-gateway/README.md

 browser to use the proxy cache (all browsers support this), and you will then be able to access Handshake websites directly from you favourite browser.

+The proxy cache runs on port `3128`.
+If you are running this container on your desktop PC, then the IP Address will be `127.0.0.1`

 ## Handshake aware Website Proxy Service